"If you are the smartest person in the room then you are in the wrong room." Confucius

 What type of German Shepherds are Tusk and Freya?

 Tusk and Freya are from West German Working lines.
-They both have outstanding ancestors who are titled in working dog sports, German Shepherd working lines breed standards as well as police work, search and rescue, scent detection, therapy dogs and service dogs.
+They both have outstanding ancestors who are titled in working dog sports, working line breed standards and are thriving in police work, search and rescue, scent detection, therapy dogs and service dogs.
 Please visit our family tree page to learn more about titles and see pictures and videos on the ancestors.

 You will not find any show lines German Shepherds in the pedigree, so if you are seeking a"red and black with a sloping back" you will not find it here.